rng235/Heroku-Deployment/README.md

 	date:{type: Date, required: false}
 });

-// Books to be used to display what the author
-//  is reading, her favorites, and what she will read
-//  in the future
-var Book = new mongoose.Schema({
-	title: {type: String, required: true},
-	author: {type: String, required: true},
-	description: {type, String, required: true}
-});

 //Short stories that will be displayed var shortStory = new mongoose.Schema({
 	title: {type: String, required: true},